GetUp!: Funding

-GetUp is funded predominantly by “thousands of small-dollar donations from everyday Australians,” in the vein of similar counterparts in other countries, such as MoveOn.org.
-97 per cent of donations received by GetUp are for amounts less than $100.
-All of its donations are listed on its website within 30 days.

-Getups initial funding of $50,000 was donated by the Labor Council at the suggestion of Amanda Tattersall.
+Getup's initial funding of $50,000 was donated by the Labor Council of New South Wales at the suggestion of Amanda Tattersall.
 The second major donation was the Australian Workers' Union with $100,000, after which the AWU national secretary Bill Shorten served as a GetUp board member until 2006.
-GetUps largest donation in its early years was $1.1 million from the Construction, Forestry, Maritime, Mining and Energy Union in 2012.
-GetUp says it has not received donations from unions since 2012.
-GetUp no longer makes financial donations to, or receives donations from, registered Australian political parties.
+GetUp's largest donation in its early years was $1.1 million from the Construction, Forestry, Maritime, Mining and Energy Union in 2012.
+However GetUp has not received donations from unions since 2012.
+It does not make financial donations to, or receive donations from, registered Australian political parties.

-GetUp's 2015 accounts indicate that 4% of its total revenue for the year was received from large individual donations that need to be declared to the Australian Electoral Commission (at the time, any donation above A$13,000).
-GetUp also noted in its 2015 Annual Report that 11,700 core members donated 45% of the organisation's annual revenue.
+GetUp's 2015 accounts indicated that 4% of its total revenue for the year was received from large individual donations that had to be declared to the Australian Electoral Commission (at the time, any donation above A$13,000).
+GetUp noted in its 2015 Annual Report that 11,700 core members donated 45% of the organisation's annual revenue.

 In 2017, GetUp disclosed $217,418 in gifts worth more than $13,200 and used on political expenditure over the year.
 Approximately $106,000 of this came from overseas sources, including German sister-organisation Campact and Swiss-based Oak Philanthropy.

 In 2018, GetUp raised more than $11 million in donations.

+GetUp is funded predominantly by thousands of small donations from Australian individuals, in the vein of similar counterparts in other countries, such as MoveOn.org.
+In 2019, around 97 per cent of donations received by GetUp were for amounts under $100.
+All of its donations are listed on its website within 30 days.

+In the 2022-23 financial year GetUp! announced a gross revenue of A$7.3 million (down from A$10.467 million inb 2021-22).
+Getup also announced an annual deficit of A$1.3 million (a A$2.1M loss in 2021-22).

 Under Australia's taxation regime, donations to GetUp are not considered tax-deductible as the organisation advocates for changes to government policy.